The index of centralizers of elements of reductive Lie algebras: Proof of Theorem for induced nilpotent orbits

-From that point, our goal is to prove Theorem~\ref{tint2} for rigid nilpotent element; Theorem~\ref{tpp3} tells us that this is enough to complete the proof.
+From that point, our goal is to prove Theorem~\ref{tint2} for rigid nilpotent elements; Theorem~\ref{tcr} tells us that this is enough to complete the proof.

-\section{The Slodowy slice and the property (P$_2$)}
+\section{The Slodowy slice and the property (P)}

-In this section, we introduce a property (P$_2$) in Definition~\ref{dss1} and we prove that $e \in \nil{\g}$ has Property (P$_2$) if and only if $\ind\g^e=\rg$.
-Then, for most rigid nilpotent orbits of $\g$, we will show next section that they do have Property (P$_2$).
+In this section, we introduce a property (P) in Definition~\ref{dss1} and we prove that $e \in \nil{\g}$ has Property (P) if and only if $\ind\g^e=\rg$ (Theorem~\ref{tss2}).
+Then, we will show in the next section that all rigid nilpotent orbits of $\g$ but seven orbits (one in the type ${\mathrm {E}}_{7}$ and six in the type ${\mathrm {E}}_{8}$) do have Property (P).